 The trails use the steeper parts of the park to provide some great downhill options, with trails ranging from easy through to intermediate and advanced.

-Don’t forget to visit the National Parks and Wildlife Service South Australia website to check for any alerts or closures before you hit the trails.
+Don’t forget to visit National Parks and Wildlife Service’s website to check for any alerts or closures before you hit the trails.

 Rider’s tip: These gravity trails are fun!
 With dedicated climbs to bring you right back to the top of the trails, you’ll be able to try them all.
 Check out the Glenthorne National Park-Ityamaiitpinna Yarta trails map for more information.

 Just remember, bike riding in parks is permitted on designated tracks and trails.
 Where these are shared-use tracks, watch out for and be courteous to other riders, horses, and walkers.
-For more information about mountain biking in parks, check out the National Parks and Wildlife Service SA website.
+For more information about mountain biking in parks, check out National Parks and Wildlife Service’s website.

 This story was originally posted in January 2017.